conventional-actions/create-release/README.md

             LICENSE
 ```

-> **⚠️ Note:** Notice the `|` in the yaml syntax above ☝️.
-That let's you effectively declare a multi-line yaml string.
+**Note:** Notice the `|` in the yaml syntax above ☝️.
+That lets you effectively declare a multi-line yaml string.
 You can learn more about multi-line yaml syntax [here](https://yaml-multiline.info)

 ### External release notes